benjaminDelhoume/UDP_with_TCP-reliability/README.md

 # UDP Server with reliability

-UDP socket server with some reliability of TCP
+UDP socket server with some TCP features implemented in order to increase reliability.
+Clients are implemented to send packets and randomly drop some of them or send bad info to the server .
+3 servers are implemented for two client, you can launch as many clients as you want.

 * Server Launch
    * ./server port